rmayf/Innova/README.md

    execute: function( game, caller, callee ) {}
 }
 ```
--caller is the player that activated that card's dogmas
+- caller is the player that activated that card's dogmas
--callee is the player currently being effected
+- callee is the player currently being effected

 ####Non-demand Dogma
 ```javascript